bradwhitfield/docker-cert-study/orchestration/notes.md

 # Locking the Cluster

 * Feature was released in support of Docker secrets.
-* I think the they use to lock the cluster key is used to decyrpt the Mutual TLS and Raft log encryption keys.
+* I think that the key used to lock the cluster key is used to decyrpt the Mutual TLS and Raft log encryption keys.
 * You do not need the unlock-key to join a new manager - I tested to confirm this.

 ## Something Like this